StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 <!-- prettier-ignore -->
 ??? warning "Log into the Azure Portal using your Cloud Credentials"
-    You have to login to the Azure Portal **using your StatCan credentials**.
+    You have to login to the Azure Portal **using your StatCan cloud credentials**.
     `first.lastname@cloud.statcan.ca` or **StatCan credentials**
     `first.lastname@statcan.gc.ca`.
 You can do that using
     [the Azure Portal](https://portal.azure.com).